This article is split into two parts:

 Can’t Miss Stops on Whidbey Island

 Deception Pass is the destination for many new transplants to Seattle’s first day trips.
 Located about two hours from Seattle proper, deception Pass is a deep but relatively narrow chasm between Whidbey Island and mainland Washington State.

 Deception Pass is bridged by a majestic oxidized-green bridge linking Whidbey Island to the mainland.
-This single narrow bridge paired with the rushing, frigid waters below and the dramatic landscape, makes Deception Pass a prime spot for some of the most dramatic PNW photography.
+Much more majestic than the bridge connecting Bainbridge Island to the mainland, this single narrow bridge paired with the rushing, frigid waters below and the dramatic landscape, makes Deception Pass a prime spot for some of the most dramatic PNW photography.

 Deception Pass State Park is located on the southern side of the bridge, and includes campgrounds, beaches, hiking trails, some of which are linked via a trail that extends down from the bridge.
 You’ll need a Discover Pass WA State Park parking permit to park on the Whidbey Island side of the bridge, however on the northern side of the bridge is not a WA state park and there, parking is free and requires no state park pass (this is subject to change- always check signage before parking).

 Many travelers get out and walk across the bridge to enjoy the view and get a look at the water below.

 LOCAL TIP: If you visit on a clear day, without too much wind disturbing the surface of the water and creating white caps, stop and focus your eyes on the water for a few minutes.
 As you focus on the shapes and shadows in the water below, you should be able to see marine life swimming in the clear blue waters below.
 Watch closely for seals and otters, and, in the air above, bald eagles.